Global Fashion Management MA

 Career opportunities

-Flexibility, resilience and transferable skills are desirable attributes for creative industry professionals.
-In the School of Design, as well as providing you with research led, industry informed subject-specific knowledge, we aim to equip you with the best possible skills for a variety of future careers.
 Design thinking, combined with excellent research and criticality skills are increasingly valued across a wide range of sectors; therefore, your degree from the University of Leeds opens opportunities across disciplines and multiple industries, as well as in your programme related specialism.

 On graduating you will be equipped to thrive in either further study or a diverse range of career paths.
-The knowledge you will have gained will make you especially employable in the fashion industry, including fashion management, fashion marketing, fashion public relations, merchandising and logistics management, management of the product development process, retail or brand management, product sourcing and supply chain management, and e-commerce.
+The knowledge you will have gained will make you especially employable in the fashion industry, including fashion management, fashion marketing, fashion public relations, merchandising and logistics management, management of the product development process, retail or brand management, product sourcing and supply chain management, sustainability-focus roles, and e-commerce.

 Careers support